opentofu/tofu-ls/docs/language-server.md

 }
 ```

-> Note the casing in the proprties hash.
+> Note the casing in the properties hash.

 Finally, register the command handler in `internal/langServer/handlers/service.go:454`: